 Treating an addiction is about so much more than just targeting physical symptoms.
-Substance abuse disorders are primarily psychological, and overcoming them requires therapy.
-Fortunately, many forms of evidence-based therapy can help.
-Just one of these options is dialectical behavior therapy.
+Substance use disorders are primarily psychological, and overcoming them requires therapy.
+Fortunately, many forms of evidence-based therapy can help, dialectical behavior therapy.

 What is Dialectical Behavior Therapy?

 Dialectical behavior therapy, also known as DBT, is a specific form of cognitive behavioral therapy.
 DBT seeks to give residents the skills they need to handle emotions and cravings.
-Although the physical and chemical dependence on addictive substances might be gone, lingering desires and temptations can still arise months or even years later.
+Although residents might have overcome their physical and chemical dependence, lingering desires and temptations can still arise months or even years later.
 If residents learn how to resist, they won’t fall victim to these obstacles in recovery.

 DBT can make it easier to handle negative emotions and challenge negative thought patterns.
 It can also address mental health issues, which can often be a contributing factor to substance abuse.
 DBT is typically offered in a one-on-one capacity, although sometimes phone therapy or group therapy options are available as well.